Intersectional Pride Month Marketing

 1. Remember why we celebrate Pride and recognize who led the original movement.

-To understand Pride Month is to once again understand why we celebrate Pride Month, and celebrate just who championed the progress we’ve made today.
+To understand Pride Month is to recognize once again why we celebrate it, and to appreciate just who championed the progress we’ve made today.

-Any rights the LGBTQIA+ community earned started with the uprisings of the 1950s, ‘60s, early ‘70s and beyond — by Black and BIPOC (Brown and Indigenous People of Color), all of whom have intersectional identities.
+The rights the LGBTQIA+ community earned began with the uprisings of the 1950s, 1960s, early 1970s, and beyond—led by Black and BIPOC (Brown and Indigenous People of Color) individuals, all of whom possess intersectional identities.

-Here’s where that intersectionality really came to play: While already marginalized because of their racial identities, the leaders of LGBTQIA+ liberation were further discriminated against — even in their own communities — because of their identities as trans, non-heterosexual or non-cisgender.
+Here’s where that intersectionality really came to play: While already marginalized because of their racial identities, the leaders of LGBTQIA+ liberation were further discriminated against—even in their communities—because of their identities as trans, non-heterosexual, or non-cisgender.

 2. Recognize and acknowledge differences.